- RAID 0 (striping)

 The read performance of a RAID 5 array is greater than that of a single drive because data can be read from multiple disks simultaneously.
 Disk writes do not realize the same benefit because parity must be calculated and written to all the drives.

 To enhance the write performance of RAID 5, Intel® Rapid Storage Technology (Intel® RST) uses a RAID 5 volume write-back cache and coalescer.
 The volume write-back cache allows writes to be buffered and improves coalescing.
-The cache is disabled by default, but can be enabled by the user through the user interface.
+The cache is disabled by default, but the user can enable it through the user interface.
 An uninterrupted power supply (UPS) is recommended for use if the cache is enabled.

 The coalescer allows write requests to be combined into larger requests to reduce the number of I/Os per write for parity calculations.
 The coalescer is enabled by default, and the user does not have the option to disable it.

-Since all of the data on the RAID 0 array is duplicated, the capacity of a RAID 10 array is the size of the RAID 0 array.
-For example, four 120GB hard drives in a RAID 10 array will appear as a single 240GB hard drive to the operating system.
+Because all of the data on the RAID 0 array is duplicated, the capacity of a RAID 10 array is the size of the RAID 0 array.
+For example, four 120-GB hard drives in a RAID 10 array will appear as a single 240-GB hard drive to the operating system.

 The primary benefit of RAID 10 is that it combines the benefits of RAID 0 performance and RAID 1 fault-tolerance.
 It provides good data reliability in the case of a single drive failure.
 When one hard drive fails, all data is immediately available from the other half of the mirror without any impact to the data integrity.
 In the case of a disk failure, the computer system will remain fully operational to ensure maximum productivity.
 Data fault-tolerance can be restored by replacing the failed drive.